LeoLOL12/linuxweek11/README.md

 # Result
-A file with weather informatoin will be created /home/vagrant/week11/weather.txt The file will be updated hourly
+- A file with weather informatoin will be created /home/vagrant/week11/weather.txt
+- The file will be updated hourly

 # Check the timer
-`systemctl status wthr.timer`
+Run this to check the status of the timer `systemctl status wthr.timer`
-Make sure it is in active status
+- Make sure it is in active status

 # List the timer
-`systemctl list-timers wthr.timer`
+Run this to list the timer details `systemctl list-timers wthr.timer`